 1. Will your roof protect everything under it?

-2. Are your gutters and downspouts open for business?
+2. Are your gutters and downspouts clean?

 Your gutters and downspouts are next in line for protecting your home in stormy weather.
 They need to drive all that rainwater down and away from your foundation.
 They can’t do it if they’re full of debris from the previous seasons.
 Annual maintenance of gutters is crucial to waterproofing your home during extreme rainfall.